ShanNatRichards/shannatrichards.github.io/_posts/2021-03-28-Recursive-Queries.md

 title:  "Recursive Queries"
 date:   2021-03-27 17:21:38 -0800
 categories: postgres, sql, recursion, cte
-excerpt: "In postgreSQL, we accomplish recursive queries with the use of CTEs (common table expressions) and the UNION ALL clause.
+excerpt: "In postgreSQL, we can accomplish recursive queries with the use of CTEs (common table expressions) and the UNION ALL clause.
 Let’s explore."
 ---
 A recursive function is one that calls itself –  it requires a base case and a recursive call.
 Typically, recursive functions are useful for solving Math factorials and traversing structures such as trees and graphs, to name a few practical applications.
 In postgreSQL, we accomplish recursive queries with the use of CTEs (common table expressions) and the UNION ALL clause.
 Let’s explore more below.

-TL;DR. See complete code [here](https://github.com/ShanNatRichards/postgreSQL/recursive_query.sql)
+**TL;DR?
+See complete code [here.](https://github.com/ShanNatRichards/postgreSQL/recursive_query.sql)**

 ### Basics of A Recursive SQL Query